midhunkalarikkal/FullDomain/Notes/MongoDB.md

 ## `Fault tolerance` ##
 =======================
-Fault tolerance in MongoDB refers to the system's ability to continue functioning and providing services in the presence of hardware failures, software errors, or other unexpected issues.
+The system's ability to continue operating even when some of its components fail.

 To achieve fault tolerance
 Replica set